jl2/jl2.github.io/_posts/2018-09-01-luajit-and-cl-benchmark.md

 ## Programs

 For the LuaJIT program I'm using the fastest Lua code from the benchmark site with no changes.
+The code can be found [here](https://gist.github.com/jl2/6e42e3c91c0ec87a1a0537c7b2827d96#file-mandelbrot-lua).

 The fastest Lisp code uses SBCL's assembly intrinsics, so I used the second fastest program.
 I modified it to take a thread count argument and also tweaked the build flags to create an executable instead of a core.
+The code can be found [here](https://gist.github.com/jl2/6e42e3c91c0ec87a1a0537c7b2827d96#file-mandelbrot-lisp).

 ## Test Procedure

-I created two shell scripts (run_lua.sh and run_lisp.sh) to run the benchmark.
+I created two shell scripts ([run_lua.sh](https://gist.github.com/jl2/6e42e3c91c0ec87a1a0537c7b2827d96#file-run_lua-sh) and [run_lisp.sh](https://gist.github.com/jl2/6e42e3c91c0ec87a1a0537c7b2827d96#file-run_lisp-sh)) to run the benchmark.
 Images of size 10000 and 20000 were generated using 4 and 8 threads, and each run was repeated 8 times.

 | # Runs |  Size | Threads |